 Technically, a standard tourist entry stamp does not permit formal work — even remote work for foreign clients.
 The Digital Nomad visa (Type V) was created precisely for this situation.
 It is the legally compliant path for remote workers.
 Operating solely on tourist status for extended periods creates immigration risk.

-The Cancillería charges a government fee of approximately USD 270 for most visa categories (subject to change).
+Under Resolución 3969 of 2026, the Cancillería's government fees are roughly USD 194 for a Type V and USD 260 for a Type M (a US$56 study fee plus the visa-issuance fee); nationals of Spain are exempt, and euro-zone applicants pay a euro schedule.
 Our legal fees are separate and quoted at assessment.
 Total cost varies by visa type, the complexity of your documentation situation, and whether translations or apostilles are required.

 No. Most visa categories can be applied for from abroad through the Cancillería's online portal.
 You can grant us power of attorney to act on your behalf.
 We handle the entire submission remotely — you only need to be present when collecting your Cédula de Extranjería after approval.

-The minimum is three times the Colombian monthly minimum wage (approximately USD 684–750/month at current rates).
+The minimum is three times the Colombian monthly minimum wage (COP 5,252,715 — approximately USD 1,530/month in 2026).
 You need to demonstrate this income through bank statements, employment contracts, or client invoices — covering a period of at least 3–6 months prior to application.
 Self-employed applicants can use invoices, contracts, or a combination.

 Processing times vary.
 Straightforward applications typically take 5–15 business days.
 More complex cases, or periods of high volume (January–March, July–August), can take 20–30 business days.
 We monitor your application daily and follow up proactively.
 We also advise on timing your application to account for processing delays.